-Fortunately, there are other email options today other than the big three.
+Fortunately, there are other email options today besides the big three.

 What does encryption mean, in terms of email?

-But, by far most secure way to hide the contents of your email is to use PGP.
+But by far most secure way to hide the contents of your email is to encrypt them with PGP, for pretty good privacy.
 Some email providers make this easier too, although there are security concerns about leaving your PGP key on a website.

 Still, as we send messages from one recipient to another, metadata is always left behind, and if a recipient uses an unencrypted messaging service, it will eradicate any privacy protections you think you have.